Warragul: Naming

-Warragul (or warrigal, worrigle, warragal) is a New South Wales Indigenous word from the Darug language meaning wild dog or dingo.
+Warragul (or warrigal, worrigle, warragal) is a New South Wales Indigenous word from the Darug language meaning a wild, undomesticated dingo.
 The town name is accepted to mean wild dog and various businesses in the town use the words 'Wild Dog' in their name.

 However, the word was recorded as being used by settlers of Gippsland in the 1840s and 1850s to mean wild Aboriginal or a Gunai/Kurnai person.
-The traditional land of the Gunai/Kurnai people includes the town of Warragul, then intersects with Kulin territory to the west of the town.
+The traditional land of the Gunai/Kurnai people includes the town of Warragul, then intersects with Boonwurrung territory to the west of the town.

-In a local history book, Graeme Butler wrote that the name of Warragul station was derived from an Indigenous word just meaning wild.
-British botanist Daniel Bunce recorded warrigal as belonging to a Kulin language and meaning wild, ferocious and enemy, but P D Gardner suggests Bunce was correct in translation, but incorrect in origin, since the word comes from Darug.
+In 1851, British botanist Daniel Bunce recorded warragul as a Boonwurrung language word meaning wild, ferocious and enemy.
+P D Gardner suggests Bunce was correct in translation, but incorrect in origin, since the word comes from Darug.
+Hugh Copeland wrote in his 1934 history of Warragul that the place name was an Indigenous word meaning wild.

 The word is also used for the naming of Warrigal Creek in South Gippsland to refer to the inhabitants of the area.